 ECE REP has utilized this reference period for quantitative disclosure by focusing on activities related to PAI, including data gathering, investment analysis, and strategy development.
-ECE REP is committed to enhance its ESG integration approach and would consider incorporating additional indicators in future disclosures, subject the indicator being material to ECE REP's investment activities and availability of robust data.
+ECE REP is committed to enhance its ESG integration approach and would consider incorporating additional indicators in future disclosures, subject to the indicator being material to ECE REP's investment activities and availability of robust data.

-In cases relevant to the ECE REP's investment efforts, the following information outlines the metrics, impacts, explanations as well as actions taken, and actions planned, and targets set for the next reference period concerning adverse impacts.
-Overall, the reporting covers all assets owned by ECE REP's real estate funds throughout the whole reporting period 2023.
-The assets, which were acquired during the reporting year or were under major refurbishment at the time of reporting, are not included in this report.
-These assets will be subject to the following reporting.
+In cases relevant for ECE REP's investment efforts, the following information outlines the metrics, impacts, explanations as well as actions taken, and actions planned, and targets set for the next reference period concerning adverse impacts.
+Overall, the reporting covers all assets owned by ECE REP's real estate funds throughout the whole reporting period 2024.
+Assets acquired during the reporting year or under major refurbishment at the time of reporting, are not included in this report.
+These assets will be subject to the reporting in the following periods, once the refurbishment is completed.

-Adverse sustainability indicator Metric Impact 2023 Impact 2023 Like-for- like 1 Impact 2022 Explanation Actions taken, and actions planned, and targets set for the next reference period Fossil fuels 17.
-Exposure to fossil fuels through real estate assets Share of investments in real estate assets involved in the extraction, storage, transport or manufacture of fossil fuels 0.17% 0.18% 0.22% This indicator is used to determine the number of the real estate assets that are directly associated with extraction, storage, transport, or manufacture of fossil fuels.
+Adverse sustainability indicator Metric Impact 2024 Impact 2024 Like- for-like 1 Impact 2023 Explanation Actions taken, and actions planned, and targets set for the next reference period Fossil fuels 17.
+Exposure to fossil fuels through real estate assets Share of investments in real estate assets involved in the extraction, storage, transport or manufacture of fossil fuels 0.15% 0.17% 0.17% This indicator is used to determine the number of the real estate assets that are directly associated with extraction, storage, transport, or manufacture of fossil fuels.
 As per our assessment, ECE REP has a few shopping centers within the portfolio which house gas station operator as tenant(s).
-However, the total rental income gained from gas station operators corresponds to less than 1% of the total rental income from the real estate assets portfolio managed by ECE REP. ECE has all the available data to evaluate the share of the shopping centers regarding fossil fuels for all assets in the portfolio.
+However, the total rental income gained from gas station operators corresponds to less than 1% of the total rental income from the real estate assets portfolio managed by ECE REP. ECE REP has all the available data to evaluate the share of the shopping centers regarding fossil fuels for all assets in the portfolio.
 Therefore, the data coverage for the underlying indicator is 100%.
 The displayed data coverage is calculated based on the assets market value and the respective ownership structure.
 Exclusions: ECE REP has not considered real estate assets that use heating oil or gas tanks to power their heating system.
 ECE REP does not exclude investments in real estate assets with exposure to fossil fuels as petrol stations are often part of the investment class shopping centers.
 However, the possible exposure of the real estate assets is part of the due diligence during the acquisition phase.
-If this PAI is applicable for a fund managed by ECE REP the exposure of the portfolio will be kept to a minimum.
-Furthermore, ECE REP takes action to reduce the negative impact of storing fossil fuels by promoting alternative mobility concepts and infrastructure such as electric charging stations.
-Energy efficiency 18.
-Exposure to energy-inefficient real estate assets Share of investments in energy-inefficient real estate assets 63.30% 68.32% 69.21% ECE REP uses this indicator to determine the share of inefficient real estate assets in the portfolio.
-The calculation is based on the formula according to Commission Delegated Regulation (EU) 2022/1288 formula (5) of Annex I where the market ECE REP assesses the energy efficiency of their real estate assets during the due diligence of the acquisition phase.
-Furthermore, ECE REP improves the energy efficiency
+If this PAI is applicable for a fund managed by ECE REP, the exposure of the portfolio will be kept to a minimum.
+Furthermore, ECE REP takes action to reduce the negative impact of storing fossil fuels by promoting alternative mobility concepts and infrastructure such as electric charging stations, bike repair stations etc. Energy efficiency 18.
+Exposure to energy- inefficient real estate assets Share of investments in energy-inefficient real estate assets 64.03% 61.99% 63.30% ECE REP uses this indicator to determine the share of inefficient real estate assets in the portfolio.
+The calculation is based on the formula according to Commission Delegated Regulation (EU) 2022/1288 formula (5) of Annex I where the market ECE REP assesses the energy efficiency of their real estate assets during due diligence of the acquisition phase.
+Furthermore, ECE REP improves the energy efficiency of its real estate assets by implementing several measures, such